-Most pot smokers eventually need to learn how to hide the smell of weed from our parents, teachers, or when we get older — from our neighbors or coworkers.
+Most cannabis users eventually learn how to hide the smell of weed from parents, teachers, or when they get older — from neighbors or coworkers (yikes).

 The unique aroma of cannabis can be very persistent, obvious, and hard to get rid of, especially if it’s in your clothes, hair, or even your furniture.

-Here are some tips and tricks on how to get rid of that marijuana smell during and after smoking, with a bonus tip on how to store your stash without spreading the odor.
+Here are some tips and tricks on how to get rid of that marijuana smell during and after smoking, with a bonus tip on how to store cannabis without spreading the odor.

 Prepare the smoking space